MattKevan/framed-image-generator/README.md

 Simple shell script to generate Etsy-ready framed and cropped product images from Cloudinary.
 The script will iterate through a batch of named and sequentially numbered images, generating a framed, full size and cropped version of each.

+Files will be output as Jpegs, no matter the source format.

 1. Upload product images to Cloudinary
 2. Run script
 3. ...